-This course will introduce students to different cultures and expand their horizons developing a wider world perspective and understanding as it relates to international business and business practices.
-The focus will be learning factors that influence and mold business practices in various cultures like: language, history, politics, culture and more.
+This course introduces students to different cultures and expands their horizons developing a wider world perspective and understanding as it relates to international business and business practices.
+The focus are learning factors that influence and mold business practices in various cultures like language, history, politics, culture and more.
+Course offered spring semesters.